vinnydavies/left-ventricle-jrss-c/README.md

-# Fast Parameter Inference in a Biomechanical Model of the Left Ventricle using Statistical Emulation
+# Fast parameter inference in a biomechanical modelof the left ventricle by using statistical emulation

 Davies, V., Noè, U., Lazarus, A., Gao, H., Macdonald, B., Berry, C., Luo, X. and Husmeier, D. (2019).
 Fast Parameter Inference in a Biomechanical Model of the Left Ventricle using Statistical Emulation.
-*Accepted for publication, Journal of the Royal Statistical Society - Series C*.
+*Journal of the Royal Statistical Society - Series C*.

 ## Instructions for use